-Introduction of series expansion and partial differentiation in EC & EE Engineering Applications :
+Introduction to series expansion and partial differentiation in the field of Mechanical Engineering applications.

-Taylors and Maclaurins series expansion for one variable (Statement only) - problems.
+Taylor's and Maclaurin's series expansion for one variable (Statement only) - problems.

-Indeterminate forms - L'Hospitals rule $(0/0,\infty/\infty,\infty-\infty)$ - Problems.
+Indeterminate forms - L'Hospital's rule $(0/0,\infty/\infty,\infty-\infty)$, Problems.

 Partial differentiation, total derivative - differentiation of composite functions.
 Jacobian and problems.
-Maxima and minima for a function of two variables.
-Problems.
+Maxima and minima for a function of two variables-Problems.

-Self-study: Euler's Theorem and problems.
-Method of Lagrange's undetermined multipliers with single constraint.
+Self-study: Euler's theorem and problems.
+Method of Lagrange's undetermined multipliers with a single constraint.

-Applications: Series expansion in communication signals, Errors and approximations, and vector calculus.
+Applications: Computation of stress and strain, Errors and approximations in manufacturing process, Estimating the critical points and extreme values, vector calculus.